lenesk/sokolova.dk/how-to-describe-a-singular-definite-noun-in-Danish-with-an-adjective.md

 > *det dejlige land* = the wonderful country <br>
 > *den flotte præstation* (a second 't' is added to preserve the vowel quality in *flot*)

-## What else triggers e-ending in adjectives in before a singular noun?
+## What else triggers e-ending in adjectives before a singular noun?

 In many grammar books you'll find the rule, saying that any possessive pronouns like *min/hans/sin* ... or a genetive form, like *Peters*, *byens*, *Danmarks*, trigger e-ending in the adjectives.
 It's true, and there is a good explanation for that.
 Any word of possession makes the noun specific by default and works like a definite marker similar to a definite article.
 That's why you will say: